SpareCores/sc-www/src/assets/articles/multi-core-scalability.md

 ---
 # ~50 chars
-title: "vCPUs in the real world: do they truly scale?"
+title: "vCPUs in the Real World: Do They Truly Scale?"
 date: 2024-10-24
 # ~100 character
-teaser: "Is it enough to choose a cloud instance based solely on the number of vCPUs?"
+teaser: "Analyzing empirical data to see if it is enough to choose a cloud instance based solely on the number of vCPUs?"
 # 320x220
 image: /assets/images/blog/thumbnails/multi-core-scalability-cpu.webp
 image_alt: CPU close-up